KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\reports\routes.py:116`

 **Description**:
-The `deal_stage_by_users` method is likely designed to generate or display a report or analysis of deals categorized by their stages, segmented by individual users, within the context of a CRM (Customer Relationship Management) system.
+The `deal_stage_by_users` method appears to be used for generating a report related to the stages of deals associated with different users in a CRM system.
+It's likely called by a reporting or analytics component within the EeazyCRM application.

 ---